it-ony/flow.js/README.md

 ## Development

-flow.js is currently in an early state.
+flow.js is currently under development.
+The following features will be integrated within the next days:

+* parEach - execute one function in parallel for each item inside a given as array or object

 ## Features